-The full form of JIT is: JUST IN TIME
+The full form of JIT in technology is: JUST IN TIME

 What does JIT mean in the finance sector?